bminer/node-blade/README.md

 Blade was implemented entirely in less than 4 days.
 So, there is still stuff to do:

-- Better error handling and error reporting (right now it kinda sux)
+- Better error handling and error reporting
 - Finish client-side runtime
 - Better test suite
 - Change tag ending based on doctype
 - Executable to compile and/or render templates via command line
 - Text string interpolation
+- More text filters?

 Installation
 ------------